Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 Top

-(b) These procedures do not apply if the subject of the grievance relates to the following:
+This policy does not apply if the subject matter of the complaint relates to the following:

-1. University actions required by legislation (including industrial legislation and regulations), awards or agreements which require the University to deal with a matter in a particular way
+• University actions required by legislation (including workplace health and safety, industrial legislation and regulations), awards or agreements which require the University to handle a matter in a particular way

-3. the content of approved policies of the University
+• the content of approved University policy or procedures

-5. disciplinary matters, ie unsatisfactory performance, misconduct and serious misconduct.
+• disciplinary matters, i.e. misconduct and serious misconduct.

 Top